 This 16-week program combines hands-on production skills, professional proposal writing, critique of historical and current trends in documentary filmmaking, and current business practices.

 Students direct, shoot, and edit 3 projects.
 The final project is a 10-minute film researched and developed throughout the program.
 Students own copyright to their material.
-Students work is often shown at the Justice Film Festival and on Shaw TV.
-Students also pitch their graduation project to industry professionals and produce a festival package for broadcasters and film festivals.
+Students pitch their graduation project to industry professionals and receive complete equipment packages for their training.
+All students produce and direct a graduation film and design film festival press kit packages to market their completed work for broadcasters and film festivals.